Click here for our prospectus.

 Twins or Multiple Birth Children

 If a parent has more than one child going through the secondary transfer process at the same time parents must make a separate application for each of them.
 If one child is offered the last place available and parents have applied for the same school for the other child(ren), the school will try to offer a place for the other child or children (the only exception is for a child placed through random allocation).
-In the event of only one child being offered a place, we recommend that parents contact Goffs School on 01992 424200.
+In the event of only one child being offered a place, we recommend that parents contact Goffs Academy on 01992 424200.

 Admissions under the Fair Access Protocol